EdgeOne CLI

 Parameter Description

-<directoryOrZip>: Folder or ZIP package path to deploy
+<directoryOrZip>: folder or ZIP package path to deploy

 -t, --token: API Token for CI/CD pipeline (required)